qhul/demonz/README.md

  how to use

+ *both files are called demonz make sure to cd in demonz 2 times
  ```
  git clone https://github.com/qhul/demonz

  cd demonz
-// both files are called demonz make sure to cd in demonz 2 times

  cd demonz